OverviewRank: Peak 13500 ft is Colorado's 255th highest ranked peak.

 Red TapeThe road to Independence Pass, CO 82 closes in the winter time.

 When to ClimbBest time to hike would be summer although you should be on the lookout for afternoon storms as the trail is completely exposed.
-Spring and fall hikes would also be enjoyable although expect to encounter snow into late spring and as early as September.
+Spring and fall hikes would also be enjoyable but you can expect to encounter snow into late spring and as early as September.

-CampingThere are a number of campsites located along CO 82 between Twin Lakes and Aspen.
-Check out the "Camping Information" link in the External Links section below for a map of campsites as well as information for each of the sites.
+CampingThere are a number of campsites located along Route 82 between Twin Lakes and Aspen.
+Check out the "Camping Information" link below for a map of campsites.